SECTIONS

 Newcomers

 A section just for members new to the Club.
-The first meeting will be chaired by our past president and then new members will take over, hosting and chairing meetings to fit their schedule.
+The first meeting will be chaired by the past president and then new members will take over, hosting and chairing meetings to fit their schedule.
 A chance to find out about sections, meet officers of the Club, and learn about special events and philanthropic activities.

 Pickleball